 "I was Created to Shine," from the "Light Bulb Moments" collection, appeared at Westview Baptist Church from December 14, 2016 until January 23, 2017, in "The Light of the World," which was an awesome Christmas Pageant as well as an amazing art show.

 "Blessings" is a show in two parts.
-The first part started at the Dalhousie Mennnonite Community Church on June 7th, 2016, until October, 2017, and the second part started on September 30th, 2016 at Avenue Church.
+The first part was at the Dalhousie Mennnonite Community Church from June 7th, 2016, until October, 2017, and the second part was from September 30th, 2016 until June 23rd, 2017 at Avenue Church..

 Judith McRae was born in Calgary, in 1961.
 She was educated at the Alberta College of Art in two periods - a diploma in Painting which she earned in 1984, and a Bachelor of Fine Arts, which she earned in 2004.